climate-tech-handbook/climate-tech-handbook/docs/level-0.md

 1. **Marketable skills**
 2. **Domain knowledge**

-:::note Marketable skills
+Marketable Skills:

+:::note 3+ years of tech experience
 #### If you already have marketable skills and tech experience

-There are plenty of jobs that have the same roles as a non-climate tech company
+There are [plenty of jobs](https://climatetechlist.com) that have the same roles as a non-climate tech company

 :::

+What if you don't have tech experience?

 :::info Experience gap
 #### If you are new to tech without 3+ years of experience